0x6d64/3dprint/README.md

   royal game of ur.
 Also see the [project on printables.com]( https://www.printables.com/model/349837-container-for-game-of-ur-material)
-* [belt clip for Victorinox Swisstool pouch](projects/misc_projects/swisstool-pocket-clip) A clip that can be quickly attached or detachted to a belt.
+* [belt clip for Victorinox Swisstool pouch](projects/misc_projects/swisstool-pocket-clip) A clip that can be quickly attached or detached to a belt.
 See also the [project on printables.com](https://www.printables.com/model/440875-victorinox-swisstool-belt-clip)

 ### Project ideas